Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Methodology

 Given that the dataset used in this study is imbalanced, with the CKD class representing the minority and clinically significant positive class, we employed evaluation metrics that are robust to class imbalance and that reflect clinically meaningful performance.
 For binary classification (CKD as the positive class), we report balanced accuracy, sensitivity (recall for CKD), area under the receiver operating characteristic curve (AUC-ROC), F1 score (for CKD), and macro-precision.
 The definition of those metrics is provided in \ref{app:performance:metric}.
-For all metrics, we additionally compute the 95\% confidence intervals (CI) across the 10-fold cross-validation splits to quantify statistical uncertainty.
-This provides a robust estimate of model reliability and generalization performance.
+For binary classification, predicted probabilities were converted to CKD/non-CKD labels using a fixed decision threshold of 0.5, which was applied consistently across the primary dataset and all external validation datasets to ensure comparability of performance metrics.

+The best-performing model for each feature set was selected primarily based on the highest balanced accuracy, reflecting the need to account for class imbalance in CKD prediction.
+In cases where two or more models achieved identical balanced accuracy, we applied a secondary ranking strategy prioritizing higher sensitivity for the CKD (positive) class, followed by AUC-ROC, and subsequently the CKD-specific F1 score.
+This hierarchical selection process ensures that the chosen model not only performs well overall but also aligns with clinical priorities by maximizing the correct identification of CKD cases.